ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 DPF capabilities are available through the following main services:
 - Entry: Loads the minimum number of plugins for basic use.
 It is the default.
 It will only check if an Ansys License is available.
-- Premium: Uses the premium ``DataProcessingCore.xml`` file to load most plugins with their environments.
-It will checkout a license.
+- Premium: Loads the entry and the premium capabilities that require a license checkout.

 To update the context, apply a new server context: